 The questions to ask at an interview for a technical position

-At one point during the interview, you'll have the opportunity to ask questions related to the role, the company, culture and everything else that comes to mind.
+As a candidate, at one point during the introductory call or the technical interview, you'll have the opportunity to ask questions related to the role, the company, culture and everything else that comes to mind.
 It's good to prepare for it, the right questions will give you valuable answers which can determine if it's the right place for you.
 In this article, you will learn about the best questions that you can ask.

 How to ask the right question